Latest resignation leaves Champaign County Board short two members

-URBANA -- Champaign County Board Member Jordan Humphrey, an Urbana Democrat, has resigned from the board.
+URBANA — Champaign County Board member Jordan Humphrey, D-District 5, has resigned.

 Humphrey’s resignation was effective Aug.
 19 with more than a year to go on his term, which was set to end Nov.
 30, 2022.